gautier-lefebvre/vscode-file-template-manager/README.md

 This is an extension for Visual Studio Code to manage file templates and create new files from said templates.

+## Disclaimer

+This is still in alpha so do not be surprised if you experience bugs.

 ## Features

 1. Create file templates.